Effective time management

 People often think they are “multitasking,” but in reality they are “microtasking” instead.
 This means they are switching back and forth rapidly between tasks–NOT doing both tasks at once.
 Learn more about the perils of multitasking and find out how to avoid this common trap.

-Special considerations for remote and online learning
+Special considerations for online learning

 LSC has lots of resources to help you manage your time, no matter what environment you’re working in.
 Check out our resources for online learning, and watch LSC’s own Mike Chen explain how to manage your time for online: